AdyGCode/ICT50120-SaaS-Library/ReadMe-API-3-update.md

 - Create a suitable test in Postman to verify that you create a record (and link the associated author) using the API only.

+### TODO: Add multiple authors to a book

+- When submitting the author details, allow for an 'array of authors' (with family name(s) or corporate name, and an optional, null if omitted,  given name(s) for each author)
+- Use this to add multiple authors, in a similar way to the previous problem.